Lu Kang (Eastern Wu): Advising Sun Hao against waging war on Jin

 When battles were constantly waged between Wu and Jin and the people were suffering in those times of war, Lu Kang wrote another memorial to Sun Hao:

 "I heard that the Yijing mentioned that it is remarkable if one can adapt to changes in the times and notice others' flaws.
-Hence, Tang of Shang rose up against the corrupt Xia dynasty, and King Wu of Zhou overthrew the tyrannical King Zhou of Shang.
-If they did not (adapt to changes in the times), King Zhou of Shang would feel uneasy when he was making merry on the Jade Platform, and the army of King Wu of Zhou would retreat at Meng Ford.
+Hence, Tang of Shang rose up against the corrupt Xia dynasty, and King Wu of Zhou overthrew the tyrannical Di Xin.
+If they did not (adapt to changes in the times), Di Xin would feel uneasy when he was making merry on the Jade Platform, and the army of King Wu of Zhou would retreat at Meng Ford.
 Now, Your Majesty does not focus on strengthening the military, making the state more prosperous, or promoting agriculture.
 All the officials cannot perform their duties, the civil service system is in disorder, and the people cannot be at peace.
 Your Majesty should be more discerning in giving out rewards and punishments, promote moral values among the officials, rule the state with benevolence, and then follow Heaven's will and unite the Empire.
 Your Majesty should not allow the officials to behave lawlessly, actively wage war against Jin, and use the imperial treasury's reserves for your personal pleasures.
 The soldiers are weary, the enemy has not become weaker, and I am seriously ill.
 Your Majesty should not pursue policies suggested by villainous officials for the sake of making minor gains.
 In the past, the states of Qi and Lu fought three battles and Lu won two, but was conquered by Qi eventually.
 Why?
 That was because Lu was unable to accurately assess its position in the war.
 Now, our forces may have scored some victories but our gains are not sufficient to compensate for our losses.
 It is written clearly in historical texts that the people hate war.
 I sincerely hope that Your Majesty can follow the advice of the ancients, stop the war, focus on rest and recuperation, and look out for the enemy's weaknesses.
 If not, Your Majesty will regret later."